raman162/UofICS410FinalProject/README.md

 top non pos words:  pharmacy medication education exercise today appt goal inhaler level weight plan pressure knee minute state phone transportation day time ncm top non pos words classifier predictions:  non-positive
 ```

+### Conclusion

+Automating the redaction of PHI data is plausible and should be used by data
+scientists trying to perform analysis on free text health data to respect
+patient privacy and adhere to HIPPA rules.
+One thing to note is that the
+redaction process is slow on large datasets.
+Redacting PHI on the 20,000
+document dataset took nearly an hour running on an Intel i7 10th gen processor.
+To avoid this issue in a production workflow with much larger datasets, an
+automated redacted pipeline should be considered where as soon as a note is
+created, a redaction process is triggered and stored in a separate bucket.

+When performing topic mining with our home-crafted PLSA topic miner, we noted
+that performance was poor on large datasets when compared to an open-source
+PLSA python package.
+This was likely due to unoptimized implementation of the
+EM-algorithm when handling large matrices.
+While performing topic analysis, we
+noticed that the fewer number of topics generated made it easier to relate
+topics to positive outcomes and other topics to non-positive outcomes.
+As we
+increased the topic count when performing PLSA, this was no longer the case and
+the distributions of topics among positive corpus and non-positive corpus were
+similar.
+From this behaviour, we can infer that there is definitely a
+difference of themes discussed in positive outcomes but that there is
+definitely overlapping themes.

+The classifier we created performs only well on large datasets.
+On the sampled
+and demo datasets of only 100 records, the maximum classification accuracy that
+was achieved was 85%.
+When training the classifier on the complete corpus of
+20,000 documents, the classification accuracy jumped to 90%.
+The classifier
+consistently had better precision at 94% when labelling positive documents
+versus non-positive but had worse recall at 85% for all positive documents.
+This means that a user can trust the result of a classification of a positive
+document but cannot guarantee all to be retrieved.
+This would be preferred for
+a recommendation engine.
+The classifier was also tested on the documents
+containing the top words from positive and non-positive topics generated from
+the topic analysis step.
+The classifier correctly classified the doc containing
+words from positive topics as 'positive' and the doc containing words from
+non-positive topics as 'non-positive'.